fmorriso/html-simple/README.md

    <span class="text-bold text-italics">This is going to be bold and italics</span>
    ```
 1. Open up `index.html` in a browser and verify that the new styles have been applied.
+## Bootstrap 5

+This part follows the example starter html page seen at [Bootstrap Getting Started](https://getbootstrap.com/docs/5.2/getting-started/introduction/).

+Files that begin with the prefix `bootstrap-` such as `bootstrap-starter01.html.txt` represent examples of using Bootstrap 5 (5.2.3 when this was first written).
+Those files use a Content Delivery Network (CDN) to deliver the various pieces of style (CSS) and Javascript needed by various features of Bootstrap.

+To use one of the examples, either copy the contents of the file to `index.html` or rename the file to `index.html`
+and then open `index.html` in a browser.

 ## Grid Styles